How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

 - How your citation frequency changes over time

-GEO Score Tracking
+GEO Score tracking

-Citation Fingerprinting
+Citation fingerprinting

 When ChatGPT cites your content, it often pulls a specific sentence or data point.
 Track which of your sentences are being cited to understand what the model finds most valuable.
 This tells you what to create more of — and what structure to replicate across other pages.
+A sentence that gets cited repeatedly is a template you can use elsewhere.

 For any given query category, measure what percentage of ChatGPT citations go to you versus your competitors.
-If ChatGPT cites 5 brands when someone asks about CRM software and you're not one of them, that's a 0% citation share for that query.
+If ChatGPT cites 5 brands when someone asks about CRM software and you are not one of them, that is a 0% citation share for that query.
 The goal is to earn a consistent share across your core query categories.
+Even a 20% share — being cited in 1 of every 5 responses — is a meaningful position.

 How long does it take to get cited by ChatGPT?